HuyaneMatsu/hata/docs/ref/Client.md

 - `awaitable`
 - returns : `None`
+- raises: `ValueError`

 Moves the [role](Role.md) to the set position.
 The reason shows up at the [guild](Guild.md)'s audit logs.

+> At the case of moving a default role, to not position 0, or moving a non
+> default role to position 0, raises `ValueError`.

 ### `relationship_delete(self,relationship)`